jeffreysbrother/bootstrap-equal-height/README.md

 ###the second-best solution###

 Find this solution in the "js-solution" directory of this project.
-This is a jQuery workaround that sets the height of the columns to be equal to the height of the row.
+This is a jQuery workaround that sets the height of the columns to be equal to the height of the containing row.
 This code is wrapped in a conditional in order to guarantee that the height adjustment only happens when necessay (without the conditional statement, the columns will remain equal-in-height even if the current viewport size causes the columns to stack).

+###the third-best solution (likely a shitty idea in most cases)###

+You can find an example of this fix in the "css-solution" directory.
+This CSS hack is fairly ridiculous, so I don't want to spend any time explaining it.
+If you look at the HTML file, you'll see that a bunch of additional markup---even beyond the addition of classes---is necessary.
+It also relies on the use of Bootstrap's "well" class, and this styling is quite difficult to remove (although I'm sure it's possible).
+An additional headache is caused by the fact that we must also adjust two media queries according to whatever Bootstrap classes we use to specify column widths.